Don Joyce (American football): Scouting career

 Joyce was a football scout for thirty years, including seven years as the head scout for the Colts until 1995.
 He originally scouted for the Vikings.
 After that, for nearly 20 years (as of 1987) Joyce was a regional then national scout for BLESTO, a college scouting combine for multiple NFL teams.
 At BLESTO, it was his responsibility to evaluate the top 100 to 150 college prospects nationally.
 Bob Terpening, a Colts' assistant general manager, said "'As a scout, he did complete and thorough work.
 I thought he had a good eye for talent, and he was a very good evaluator'".

+In 1988, the Green Bay Press-Gazette interviewed 18 NFL general managers and personnel directors to rate the best scouts in the NFL.
+At the time, Joyce was a national scout for Blesto.
+He was rated the eighth-best among all NFL scouts.

 Professional wrestling career

 Joyce was a professional wrestler during the football off-season.
 Debuting in 1956, he worked mainly in and around the Baltimore, Maryland area for Vincent J. McMahon.
 He wrestled exclusively as a face ("good guy") character, owing to his NFL contract which stated he could not work as a heel ("bad guy").
 He sometimes teamed with Gene Lipscomb.
 He and Lipscomb also sought wrestling opportunities in California.
 Joyce and Lipscomb wrestled in a tag team match against the San Francisco 49ers Leo Nomellini, and Tom Rice, in Northern California in January 1960.
 During his professional wrestling career, Joyce became a one-time NWA United States Television Champion.
 His wrestling nickname was “the Champ”.
 After ending his football career in 1962, he was living in Mahtometi, Minnesota.
 He realized between past injuries and the traveling distances he would be required to drive from his Minnesota home to even the nearest matches, it would be impractical to continue his wrestling career.